Code-Institute-Submissions/crwst/README.md

 * Then use this command to load your data from the db.json file into postgres:
 ./manage.py loaddata db.json
 * Push all changes to GitHub.
-* Typed git push heroku master to push everything to Heroku.
+* Type git push heroku master to push everything to Heroku.
 * Select "Deploy" from the Heroku App menu.
 * Select "GitHub" from the "Deployment Method" section of the page.
 * Ensure my GitHub account is shown in the "Connect to GitHub" section and insert my GitHub repo name in the input field and click "Search".